 The Types of Audit Reports

 Here are the four types of audit reports that are given by external auditors:

 1. Unqualified Opinion

+If your company gets this opinion, that's a good thing.
 An unqualified opinion indicates that the information presented in a company’s financial report is clean.
 As in a medical patient’s clean bill of health, an unqualified opinion shows that the audited financial statements can be presumed to be free from misstatements.

 2. Qualified Opinion